Aura-Audio/AuraScaler/README.md

 *   **FFT Spectral Distribution (Frequency Domain):** Shows a real-time Fast Fourier Transform (FFT) analysis of your raw microphone hardware.
     *   **Gray Background:** The total acoustic energy captured by the physical microphone.
     *   **Green Outline:** The isolated frequency distribution actively passing through the Bandpass Filter and into the math engine.
-*   **Throttled RMS Metering:** Shows absolute hardware decibel (dB) levels before and after your percentage-based Input Gain modifications.
+*   **Throttled RMS Metering (Input & Output):** Shows absolute hardware decibel (dB) levels before and after your percentage-based Input Gain modifications, as well as the final levels being pushed to the physical speakers.

 ---